Music Journalist Paul Elliott talks AC/DC and a Life Mixing with Rock Royalty

 TM: What’s your favourite story from the book?

-PE: The best one has to be about Bon going and ironing his jeans on a bar.
+PE: The best one has to be the one Angus told me about Bon going and ironing his jeans on a bar.
 He’s got some oil and grease on his jeans because their old bus has broken down and they were a mess.
 He wanted to iron them cause it was 1976, so he gets an iron off the bus, clears peoples drinks off the bar, strips down to his pants, then in a packed pub starts to iron his jeans after which he just walks on stage.
 I mean that’s just brilliant, even if you don’t like AC/DC you’re going to love that story, because all the stories about Bon Scott apart from the last one are brilliant.

 You get the sense that he was quite a complex man behind all the bravado, the song that tells you most about Bon Scott is Ride On, it’s got to be.
 That is the lonely life of a bloke who wants that total overstimulation night in night out.
 You get the sense that he was quite a warm-hearted chap and he probably saw himself doing it for not as long as AC/DC would go on for.
 You could imagine Bon, had he lived, might have walked out on it once he’d made a few quid, probably gone off and lived a quieter life.
 That’s the impression I got of him.
 Some people want to